hashicorp/nomad/website/source/guides/web-ui/submitting-a-job.html.md

 ## Nomad plan

-It is best practice to run `nomad plan` before running `nomad run`, so the Web UI enforcing this best practice.
+It is best practice to run `nomad plan` before running `nomad run`, so the Web UI enforces this best practice.
 From the Job Run page, underneath the code editor, there is a Plan button.
 Clicking this button will proceed the run process to the second step.